asross/sample_space/README.md

 Mostly to avoid bugs / reduce boilerplate in statistical simulations for sanity-checking homework solutions.
 But also to get a better understanding of probability theory.

 [Sample spaces](https://en.wikipedia.org/wiki/Sample_space) are a core concept in probability theory.
 They encapsulate the idea of repeatedly running an experiment with random results.
 Almost every important statistical quantity -- the probability of an event, or any moment of a random variable -- is always defined relative to a sample space.
-So if you're trying to program meaningful simulations, you might as well organize your code by explicitly defining your sample space and experiment.
+So if you're trying to program meaningful simulations, you might as well organize your code by explicitly defining one.

 ## Installation / Usage